omprakash414/HMDA_Workshop2026/Day2_Commands.md

 ### Purpose

-Visualize and compare alpha diversity between Control and UC samples.
+Visualize and compare alpha diversity between the Control and UC samples.

 ---